 Hit “Add Template” to sign up for ClickUp and add the template to your Workspace.
-Designate the desired Space or location in your Workspace to apply the template.
+Specify the location or Space where you want to apply it.

-Invite relevant team members or guests to your Workspace to collaborate on the RFP.
+Invite relevant team members or guests to your Workspace to collaborate effectively.

-- Organize proposals into different statuses, such as Received, Under Review, Shortlisted, and Awarded, to track progress and keep stakeholders informed.
+- Organize your analysis into different statuses, such as Analyzing, Action Required, In Progress, and Completed, to track progress effectively.